Focal Point—The part of a visual composition that attracts the viewer’s eye most quickly and holds it longest.

 Next, I began shading, adding darker value to the green leaves and adding shadows where leaves overlapped.
 The darkest shadows are near the focal point; around the white leaves and in between them.
 As shadows move away from the focal point, I made them lighter even though they were all the same general value on the plant I was drawing.

-In the areas immediately adjacent to the flower, I used heavy pressure, multiple layers, and blending to get the blackest black a 6B is capable of.
+In the areas immediately adjacent to the flower, I used heavy pressure, multiple layers, and blending to get the blackest black possible with a 6B pencil.
 In other areas, I reduced the pressure or the number of layers (sometimes both).
 I blended less frequently or blended with just one or two layers of graphite to make softer, lighter shadows.
 The reason behind this part of the process is simple.
 The strongest contrast—the lightest values and the darkest values—should occur at or around the focal point so they draw the eye.

 The small shapes at the center of this flower appear only in the center, so it was a simple matter to eliminate detail elsewhere.
 As already mentioned, I used lighter values and lines as I moved away from the focal point.